TexBlock/TiC-Wiki/FAQ.md

 * _Will Traveler's Gear be returning?_

 No plans from my side.
-There simply are more important things to work on.
+There simply are more important things to work on. mDiyo has given his blessing to the Twilight Forest developers to add a version of the Traveler's Gear to Twilight Forest though.

 * _When?_